earlbryt/FuseLM/README.md

 The original model comes in an 8B variant, which is too large for me to train given my hardware constraints.
 Instead, this implementation uses a 1B variant, which is much smaller and can be trained on a single GPU.

 BERT-based encoders have similar masked language modelling capabilities to Diffusion Langauge Models, but are much smaller and faster to train.
 I'll be using a BERT-based model in this implementation.

+It adds a frontend to visualize the reverse diffusion process.